Marine & Defence

 Building on our History

-In 2016 Civmec acquired Forgacs, and at the time, Forgacs was the largest privately owned shipbuilding company in Australia.
-The company and its predecessor, Carrington Slipways, built over 100 ships of various sizes, from Sydney Harbour ferries through to ships such as the Aurora Australis (Australia's Ice Breaker) and even modules for the Collins Class Submarine.
+In 2016, Civmec acquired the Forgacs name and their land and assets in Tomago, New South Wales.
+At the time, Forgacs was the largest privately owned shipbuilding company in Australia.
+The company and its predecessor, Carrington Slipways, built more than 100 ships of various sizes, from Sydney Harbour ferries through to ships such as the Aurora Australis (Australia's Ice Breaker) and even modules for the Collins class submarine.